 Once the bats have been excluded from your home or business there are a few things to consider when debating if you need a guano clean up or not:

 Because bat guano and urine are so potent, they can cause a lot of damage to your home.
-Guano and urine can erode soffit and fascia metal, ruin insulation and drywall, and even weaken or completely rot wood.
-If there has been structural damage to your home or business, the best thing to do is clean up the guano and fix the damages caused from the bats.
+Guano and urine can erode soffit and fascia metal, ruin insulation and drywall, and even weaken or completely rot the wood.
+If there has been structural damage to your home or business, the best thing to do is clean up the guano and fix the damages caused by the bats.
 It might not be the cheapest solution, but will definitely be the safest and best way to move forward to protect your home.
-There is a possibility that your homeowner's Insurance will cover this, so we recommend that you check with your insurance company.
+There is a possibility that your homeowner’s insurance will cover this, so we recommend that you check with your insurance company.

 The smell of bat guano is very musty and resembles ammonia.
 It can be hard to detect in your home, especially because we get used to smells where we spend a good amount of time.
 If you aren’t certain, it’s a good idea to bring in a trusted friend or someone who will give you an honest opinion on the smell.
 Our technicians are also excellent at identifying the scent of bat guano and urine if you would like a professional opinion.

 Staining can be very common with a bad infestation of bats.
 The urine and guano is potent enough to soak right through the sheetrock on ceilings.
-Paint can sometimes cover the stains for awhile, but in the end it would be best to just remove the guano and start over with fresh new sheet rock and new insulation.
+Paint can sometimes cover the stains for a while, but in the end, it would be best to just remove the guano and start over with fresh new sheetrock and new insulation.

 If you have had bats excluded from your home or business and do not have any of the problems described above, you may be fortunate enough to not need to take any other steps after the house is safely sealed and closed up.
 It might seem gross to think of leaving the guano in your attic, but over time it will dry out and will not be an issue.
 Skipping the cleanup phase if it is unnecessary will cut back on your overall expense for bat removal services.
 By removing this step you can also prevent stirring up any of the spores that could have Histoplasmosis which is harmful to be breathing in.

-Need Help With a Clean Up?
+Need Help With A Clean-Up?